konsumer/tvparty/README.md

 `add_dir` is the directory where series will be put.
 It tries to guess name & season from name.

-In the directory where these files are, run `npm install`, then `node app.js`
+In the directory where these files are, run `npm install`, then `npm start`

 ## Install